Teggieebear/Tesla-stock-price-prediction/README.md

 # Tesla-stock-price-prediction
-Predicting the closing price of Tesla stock using linear regression model.
+Predicting the closing price of Tesla stock using linear regression.